 Figure 1.
 Number of HPAI outbreaks in poultry reported to WOAH for 2023, by month and by hemisphere.
 For the northern hemisphere (1a), the 2023 distribution is compared to the distribution for the period between 2005 and 2019.
 Values were centred and scaled each year, for comparability; the average was then computed for each month of the period between 2005 and 2019.
 For the southern hemisphere (1b), only the 2023 distribution is presented, based on the raw number of outbreaks.
 The comparison with 2005-2019 is not shown as outbreaks were rare in the southern hemisphere during this period.

-Recent updates (05/06/2024-21/06/2024)
+Recent Updates (22/06/2024-12/07/2024)

-To describe the current disease situation of HPAI in poultry and in non-poultry birds, this section covers: (a) a list of new events2 which started during the 3-week period (reported through immediate notifications); (b) information on events that started before the 3-week period but were still ongoing during that period; (c) the geographic distribution of new outbreaks3 that started during the 3-week period and d) events which started before the 3-week period but were reported during the 3-week period.
+To describe the current disease situation of HPAI in poultry and in non-poultry birds, this section covers: (a) a list of new events which started during the 3-week period (reported through immediate notifications); (b) information on events that started before the 3-week period but were still ongoing during that period; (c) the geographic distribution of new outbreaks that started during the 3-week period and d) events which started before the 3-week period but were reported during the 3-week period.
 The different subtypes of HPAI circulating during the 3-week period are also listed below.
 This information is based on the immediate notifications and follow-up reports received by WOAH.

+HPAI in poultry

+New events by world region (reported through immediate notifications)

+Asia

+H5N1: a recurrence started in Cambodia (Takêv) on 5 July 2024.

+Europe

+H7N5: the occurrence of this new strain started in Germany (Niedersachsen) on 29 June 2024.

+Africa, Americas, and Oceania

+No new events reported.

-2 As defined in Article 1.1.2. of the WOAH Terrestrial Animal Health Code, an "event" means a single outbreak or a group of epidemiologically related outbreaks of a given listed disease or emerging disease that is the subject of a notification.
+&lt;sup>2 As defined in Article 1.1.2 of the WOAH Terrestrial Animal Health Code, an "event" means a single outbreak or a group of epidemiologically related outbreaks of a given listed disease or emerging disease that is the subject of a notification.
 An event is specific to a pathogenic agent and strain, when appropriate, and includes all related outbreaks reported from the time of the initial notification through to the final report.
 Reports of an event include susceptible species, the number and geographical distribution of affected animals and epidemiological units.

-3 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit.
+&lt;sup>3 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit.

+On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports):

+Americas

+H5: Peru

+H5N1: United States of America

+Oceania

+H7N3: Australia H7N8: Australia

+Africa, Asia, and Europe

+No new outbreaks reported in the on-going events, or no on-going events.

+New outbreaks and associated subtypes

+During the period covered by this report, 11 new outbreaks in poultry were notified by five countries (Australia, Cambodia, Germany, Peru and United States of America).
+Details are presented in Figures 2 and 3.